 In fact, when I built this tent 3-years ago, I skipped the glue.
 But, eventually my kids figured out they could take it apart.
-So, I recommend using super glue or PVC cement now.
+So, I recommend using gorilla glue or PVC cement now.
 Unless you want 30 pieces of PVC laying around your house. 😉

-Let’s get started with this kids PVC pipe tent build!
+OK, let’s get started with this kids PVC pipe tent build!

 Materials for the Kids PVC Pipe Tent Build

 - 5 – 40″ long pieces of 1/2″ PVC Pipe (sides on floor, sides of the roof and top of roof)

 - 4 – 33″ long pieces of 1/2″ PVC Pipe (walls)